 by Dr. A. A. BIPAR, D.D.S., M.S.

 Dr. J. Travell and Dr. S.H.
-Rinzler (1952) were among first scientists who pointed on tension and spasm in the masticatory muscles as a major contributing factor to TMJ dysfunction.
-Despite that, other theories were also proposed, but the muscular origin of TMJ is considered as one of the leading causes of this joint dysfunction.
+Rinzler (1952) were among the first scientists who pointed out tension and spasm in the masticatory muscles as a major contributing factor to TMJ dysfunction.
+Despite this, other theories have also been proposed, but the muscular origin of the TMJ is considered one of the leading causes of this joint dysfunction.

-Now we need shortly discuss the concepts of resting muscle tone and condition of hyperirritability of muscle spindle receptors.
-The resting muscle tone is residual tension which each muscle carries during state of complete rest and relaxation.
-One of the first signs of future muscle spasm and tension is slow rise in the resting muscle tone without the patient be aware of this process.
-When resting muscle tone rises it increases peripheral vascular resistance in the affected muscle with consequential decrease in the arterial blood supply and venous and lymph drainage.
-Thus the increase of the resting muscle tone is first clinical step in the future development of acute muscle spasm and formation of active trigger points.
+Now we need to briefly discuss the concepts of resting muscle tone and the condition of hyperirritability of muscle spindle receptors.
+The resting muscle tone is the residual tension that each muscle carries during a state of complete rest and relaxation.
+One of the first signs of future muscle spasm and tension is a slow rise in resting muscle tone, which the patient may not be aware of.
+When resting muscle tone rises, it increases peripheral vascular resistance in the affected muscle, resulting in a consequential decrease in arterial blood supply and venous and lymphatic drainage.
+Thus, the increase in resting muscle tone is the first clinical step in the future development of acute muscle spasm and the formation of active trigger points.

-The muscle spindle receptors control degree of the muscle tension including the resting muscle tone.
-As a result of various factors (see below) affecting TMJ function the masticatory muscles start to work under the greater pressure and they slowly reset to the new, lower threshold of their activation.
-Such changes in the threshold of any peripheral receptors including muscle spindle receptors are called condition of hyperirritability.
-This is a main cause of the increase in the resting muscle tone.
+The muscle spindle receptors control the degree of muscle tension, including the resting muscle tone.
+As a result of various factors (see below) affecting TMJ function, the masticatory muscles begin to work under greater pressure, and they gradually reset to a new, lower threshold of activation.
+Such changes in the threshold of any peripheral receptors, including muscle spindle receptors, are referred to as the condition of hyperirritability.
+This is a main cause of the increase in resting muscle tone.

-Thus the condition of the hyperirritability of muscle spindle receptors and increase in the resting muscle tone greatly contribute to the development of tension in the TMJ itself, even during resting hours.
-As a result, articular disk wears and tears first and Osteoarthritis of TMJ develops later.
+Thus, the hyperirritability of muscle spindle receptors and an increase in resting muscle tone significantly contribute to the development of tension in the TMJ, even during resting hours.
+As a result, articular disk wears and tears first, and Osteoarthritis of TMJ develops later.

-There are many factors which contribute to the tension build up in TMJ: chewing gum and eating hard food, toothache on the opposite side, incorrectly placed bridge, bruxism, hereditary factor, etc.
+There are many factors that contribute to the tension buildup in TMJ: chewing gum and eating hard food, a toothache on the opposite side, an incorrectly placed bridge, bruxism, hereditary factors, etc.

-One of the frequent contributing factors of TMJ dysfunction I would like to mention separately is bruxism.
-Bruxism is a especially prevalent among women and it is clinching and grinding the teeth at night.
-Excessive compression of the disk in the combination with grinding movements of the lower jaw, sometimes during entire night, smash and in many cases dislocate articular disk causing severe TMJ dysfunction (Nagamatsu-Sakaguchi, et al. 2008).
-Degeneration of the TMJ triggers additional spasm in masticatory muscles and as a result the vicious cycle of TMJ dysfunction is formed and it affects the patient’s everyday life.
+One of the frequent contributing factors of TMJ dysfunction we would like to mention separately is bruxism.
+Bruxism is especially prevalent among women, and it is characterized by the clinching and grinding of teeth at night.
+Excessive compression of the disk in combination with grinding movements of the lower jaw, sometimes during the entire night, can smash and, in many cases, dislocate the articular disk, causing severe TMJ dysfunction (Nagamatsu-Sakaguchi, et al. 2008).
+Degeneration of the TMJ triggers additional spasms in the masticatory muscles, and as a result, a vicious cycle of TMJ dysfunction is formed, which affects the patient’s everyday life.

-Temporalis muscle, especially its posterior portion, is primarily activated during bruxism.
-Also people may have bruxism periodically during the day as a body response to chronic stress.
+The temporalis muscle, especially its posterior portion, is primarily activated during bruxism.
+Also, people may have bruxism periodically during the day as a body response to chronic stress.

 CLINICAL SYMPTOMS

-Patients with TMJ dysfunction complain of dull pain anteriorly to the ear and on the same side of the face.
-The pain becomes sharp when the mouth is wide open and during chewing especially hard food.
+Patients with TMJ dysfunction complain of dull pain anterior to the ear and on the same side of the face.
+The pain becomes sharp when the mouth is wide open and during chewing, especially hard food.
 Pain also increases if the patient sleeps on the affected side because of the pressure on the TMJ against the pillow.

-If the articular disk is under the pressure, clicking sounds appear with every mandibular movement and patients may report about periodic ‘locking’ of the joint.
+If the articular disk is under pressure, clicking sounds appear with every mandibular movement, and patients may report periodic ‘locking’ of the joint.

-Frequently pain from the affected joint radiates to the temporal and occipital areas, and it may trigger chronic headaches which are usually located in the temporal area (Ciancaglini et al. 2001; Ballegaard.et al., 2008) Any patient with temporal headache must be examined for TMJ dysfunction even of he or she doesn’t complain about any uncomfortable sensations in the area of TMJ.
+Frequently pain from the affected joint radiates to the temporal and occipital areas, and it may trigger chronic headaches which are usually located in the temporal area (Ciancaglini et al. 2001; Ballegaard et al., 2008).
+ALL patients with temporal headache must be examined for TMJ dysfunction, even if he or she doesn’t complain about any uncomfortable sensations in the area of TMJ.

-Some patients complain about ear pain, dizziness and even tinnitus (Rubinstein et al. 1990).
-These side effects of TMJ dysfunction were initially described by Dr. Costen (1934) and they constitute so called Costen’s Syndrome.
+Some patients complain about ear pain, dizziness, and even tinnitus (Rubinstein et al. 1990).
+These side effects of TMJ dysfunction were initially described by Dr. Costen (1934), and they constitute the so-called Costen’s Syndrome.

 EVALUATION TESTS

 The first simple test is VT.
-Position yourself in the front of the patient that your eyes are on the level of his or her mouth.
-Now ask the patient to clinch teeth while open lips.
-What you see is the patient bite which is way upper and lower teeth are positioned in respect to each other.
+Position yourself on a patient’s side so that your eyes are level with their mouth.
+Now ask the patient to clinch teeth while keeping lips open.
+What you see is the patient bite, which is the way the upper and lower teeth are positioned in respect to each other.
 You may observe it from the lateral and frontal views.

-The bite is a very individual and it changes during lifetime as a result of lost teeth, bridges or crowns.
+The bite is very individual and changes during a lifetime as a result of lost teeth, bridges, or crowns.
 The bite of the patient with TMJ is always pathologically changed.
 It can change in two major ways: anterior-posterior and lateral.

 1. Anterior-posterior changes of the bite

-If examiner looks on position of upper and lower teeth from a side he or she may noticed that in some patients the upper and lower teeth positioned exactly against each other (insial bite).
-In some patients the lower teeth go slightly forward in regard to the upper teeth (maxillar protrusion) and finally in some patients lower teeth are slightly behind the upper teeth (mandibular protrusion).
-See Fig. 1 presents three types of the bite.
+If the examiner views the position of the upper and lower teeth from the side, it is noticeable that in some patients, the upper and lower teeth are positioned exactly against each other (insial bite).
+In some patients, the lower teeth protrude slightly forward in relation to the upper teeth (maxillary protrusion), while in others, the lower teeth are slightly behind the upper teeth (mandibular protrusion).
+See Fig. 1, which presents three types of bites.

 Fig.1a.
 Mandibular protrusion bite